gooddata/ui-sdk-examples/vanillajs/README.md

 ## Using the bundle from your code

 When the bundle is included using the `<script src>` tag it exposes a global variable `GDRC` (stands for GoodData React Components) that includes a few utility methods to make to use of the UI SDK easier in a non-React environment:
-- `GDRC.<component-name>` - exposes GoodData React Components (e.g. GDRC.[Kpi](https://help.gooddata.com/display/bHsp5IhQjuz0e6HS0s76/React+Components#ReactComponents-KPI), GDRC.[AfmComponents](https://help.gooddata.com/display/bHsp5IhQjuz0e6HS0s76/AFM+React+Components).[BarChart](https://help.gooddata.com/display/bHsp5IhQjuz0e6HS0s76/AFM+React+Components#AFMReactComponents-Charts) etc.)
+- `GDRC.<component-name>` - exposes GoodData React Components (e.g. GDRC.[Kpi](https://help.gooddata.com/display/bHsp5IhQjuz0e6HS0s76/React+Components#ReactComponents-KPI), GDRC.[BarChart](https://help.gooddata.com/display/bHsp5IhQjuz0e6HS0s76/AFM+React+Components#AFMReactComponents-Charts) etc.)
-- `GDRC.gooddata` - the low level [GoodData JS API](sdk.gooddata.com/gooddata-js/api) providing a very thin wrapper on the top of GoodData REST API - the GoodData JS documentation is available from http://sdk.gooddata.com/gooddata-js/api/modules/sdk.html (example: use `GDRC.gooddata.config.setCustomDomain('https://whitelabeling.gooddata.com')` to specify a white labeling environment to be used by the following REST API calls)
+- `GDJS` - the low level [GoodData JS API](sdk.gooddata.com/gooddata-js/api) providing a very thin wrapper on the top of GoodData REST API - the GoodData JS source is available from https://github.com/gooddata/gooddata-js
 - `GDRC.ReactContentRenderer` is heavily inspired by [this blogpost](http://winterbe.com/posts/2015/08/24/integrate-reactjs-into-jquery-webapps/) by Benjamin Winterberg.
 It provides two utility methods:
   - `GDRC.ReactContentRenderer.render(component, props, targetNode, callback)` for rendering a React component with given props into a DOM node
   - `GDRC.ReactContentRenderer.unmount(node)` and `GDRC.ReactContentRenderer.unmountAll()` - before a DOM node is removed from the DOM tree, the corresponding React components must be unmounted using to prevent memory leaks.
 These methods will help you with that.